With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “Theta!” the younger children squealed as they crowded around him.

-Francis bent down and picked up the smallest one arm—which was weird to see.
+Francis bent down and picked up the smallest one and held him with one arm—which was weird to see.

 The children then looked at Lita.